Elizabeth, Elspeth, Betsy and Bess,

 Mostly, I let it go.
 It wasn’t worth the squirm.
 I shrugged, and smiled, and noticed their shoulders relaxing.
 There was always next time.

-The second crowd, however, was more apt to incite pushback.
-I’ll call them the revisionists, which is nicer than cheeky, presumptuous nitwits.
-These are the folks who, upon meeting me as Elizabeth, took liberties without permission.
-They called me Liz.
-They abbreviated my name right from the start, before they’d put in the mileage, before they’d earned the privilege, or asked the questions, before they really knew me.
+The second crowd—I’ll call them the revisionists, which is nicer than presumptuous turds—were the folks who met me as Elizabeth and jumped straight to Liz.
+They abbreviated my name before they put in the mileage, before earning the privilege, or asking the questions, before they even knew me at all.

 This contingent is why the New York experiment failed.
-Though it was more than 30 years ago, I still remember the female bank employee who pruned my name before proceeding with the checking account I’d come there to open.
-In my estimation, we shouldn’t have been on a first name basis, let alone “Liz.”
+I still remember the female bank employee who pruned my name before proceeding with the checking account I’d come there to open.
+Southerner that I am, I wasn’t ready to be on a first name basis with this woman, let alone Liz.

-Repeatedly, I answered her calls: “Hello, this is Elizabeth.”
+Repeatedly, I answered the receptionist’s calls: “Hello, this is Elizabeth.”

-Identity is interesting, isn’t it?
-There is so much more to us than what we are called, our stories much more complex than the labels we are given, or choose.
+Identity is interesting.
+There’s so much more to us than what we are called, our stories much more complex than the labels we are given, or choose.
 Now that my longer name has found purchase, the shorter moniker catches me by surprise, like looking at an old snapshot.
 It’s not that I don’t recognize myself in it.
 It’s just that the picture didn’t continue to unfold beyond that moment.

 Who am I?
 Like you, I am a composite of every name I’ve ever been called, even Liz.
 I’m every obstacle I’ve overcome, and every opportunity that has come my way.
 I am Elizabeth and Betsy.
 I am Lil’bit and Mom.
 I am writer and worker.
 I am sibling, friend, and partner.
 I am a person with hopes and hang-ups, imperfections and insights.
 I am a living being on a spinning chunk of matter that I share with countless other living beings, and I am happy to be alive, which means I am a fortunate soul.